long1eu/flutter_i18n/README.md

 <pre>S.of(context).selectedRowCountTitle("$selectedRowCount")</pre>

+### 3. Turning off the plugin per project.

+With the release of v1.1.0 of the plugin, it is possible to turn on or off the plugin per project by adding a new top-level configuration option in your project's **pubspec.yaml** file: **flutter_i18n**

+The plugin will be turned off by default for Dart-only projects, and on by default for Flutter projects.
+To change this setting, however, you have two options under the top-level **flutter_i18n** configuration:

+**enable-flutter-i18n**: true / false

+To activate the plugin for a Flutter project.
+The default setting is true.

+**enable-for-dart**: true / false

+To activate the plugin for a Dart-only project.
+The default setting is false.

 ### NOTES:
 * The plugin also supports `${variable}` notation.
 Use this when the parser does not catch the parameters properly.
 For example:
     ```json